Property & Capital Equipment

 Reference: BPM 212, Gifts-Processing

-- Distribute an inventory report to each department chairperson, administrative head, or fiscal officer semi-annually.
+- Distribute an inventory report to each department chairperson, administrative head, or fiscal officer annually.

-- Monitor the completed physical inventories and managing the list of inventories to timely completion.
+- Monitor the completed physical inventories and manage the list of inventories to timely completion.

 - Reconcile accounting amounts in the General Ledger with amounts recorded in Asset Management.
 See the Office of the Controller’s Accounting Policy and Procedure Manual – 20.5 – Capitalization of Assets, for detailed accounting procedures.